 Saturation Mode of BJTThe transistor is fully on in this state.
 The CB as well as BE junctions are forward biased.
 The BJT operates like a closed switch in the saturation mode.
 If a BJT is in saturation mode than it should satisfy the following condition, Where, βDC is common emitter current amplification factor or current gain.

 Active Mode of BJTIn order to use the transistor as an amplifier, it must be operated in the active mode.
 The BE junction is forward biased whereas the CB junction is reverse biased.
 Figure below shows both n-p-n and p-n-p transistors biased in the active mode of operation.

 Biasing Circuits of BJTTo make the Q point stable different biasing circuits are tried.
 The Q point is also called as operating bias point, is the point on the DC load line (a load line is the graph of output current vs. output voltage in any of the transistor configurations) which represents the DC current through the transistor and voltage across it when no ac signal is applied.
-The Q point represents the DC biasing condition.
-When the BJT is biased such that the Q point is halfway between cutoff and saturation than the BJT operates as a CLASS-A amplifier.
-The three circuits or biasing arrangements which are practically used are explained below.

-Thus, by merely changing the value of the resistor the base current can be adjusted to the desired value.
+In this condition a single power source is applied to the collector and base of the transistor using only two resistors.
+Applying KVL to the circuit, Thus, by merely changing the value of the resistor the base current can be adjusted to the desired value.
 And by using the current gain (β) relationship, IC can also be found out accordingly.
 Hence the Q point can be adjusted just by changing the value of the resistor connected to the base.